Pac-Man (TV series): Season 2 (1983)

 Aired as part of The Pac-Man/Rubik, the Amazing Cube Hour.

 Specials

-Pac-Man Halloween Special
+Pac-Man Halloween Special (1982)

 The Halloween special consisted of two segments from the show, "Pacula" and "Trick or Chomp".
-The special aired in primetime on ABC on October 30, 1982.
-It has been replayed on channels like Cartoon Network and Boomerang during Halloween in recent years.
+The special aired during Saturday morning programming on ABC on October 30, 1982.
+It has been replayed on channels like Cartoon Network and Boomerang during Halloween in later years until 2014.

-Christmas Comes to Pac-Land
+Christmas Comes to Pac-Land (1982)

 In this Christmas special, Pac-Man and his family help Santa Claus (voiced by Peter Cullen) after he crash lands in Pac-Land (after the reindeer were startled by the floating eyes of the Ghost Monsters after Pac-Man, Ms. Pac-Man and Pac-Baby chomped them).
 Mezmeron was the only character from the cartoon that is not in the special (although his lair, which is covered in snow, appears).
-It is shown every December on the Boomerang Christmas Party.
+It was shown every December on the Boomerang Christmas Party until 2014.

 Broadcast history

 Pac-Man aired on ABC Saturday Morning in the following formats: